UML-Cyber-Security/ccdc2023/Scripts/SOC/README.md

 ## **Deploying Wazuh**

-We are going to deploy Wazuh on a single node initally and it can be done by running the foloowing command
+We are going to deploy Wazuh on a single node initally and it can be done by running the following command

 ``` ansible-playbook -vvv wazuh-single.yml ```

 ## **Deploying Suricata**